-- To freeze: Place cornbread in a freezer friendly container and store in the freezer for up to 6 months.
+- To freeze: Place leftovers in a ziplock bag and store in the freezer for up to 6 months.

-- To reheat: Cornbread is best served warm.
-Reheat in the microwave for 30 seconds or in a preheated oven for 4-5 minutes.
+- Reheating: Cornbread is best served warm, to either microwave for 20 seconds or in a preheated oven and heat for 5 minutes until warm.

 - Preheat the oven to 180C/350F.
-Line an 11 x 7-inch baking pan with parchment paper and lightly grease the insides.
+Line an 8 x 8-inch pan with parchment paper and set aside.

-- Remove from the oven and let cool in the pan for 20 minutes, before carefully transferring to a wire rack to cool completely.
+- Remove from the oven and let cool in the pan before slicing and serving.